jiegec/blog-source/content/software/linux-regression-vivado-en.md

 The parameter also contains MAP_32BIT, and the result is also ENOMEM.
 Combined with other discussions on the mailing list, it can be basically confirmed that the author ignored the situation of MAP_32BIT, and the BUG is introduced by the commit.

+After reverting the commit from Linux 6.2.14, the problem is gone.

 ## Summary

 This is the whole debugging process.
 From the fact that Vivado can't find the FPGA, to the internal Linux kernel BUG, they seem irrelevant, but we can find the connection behind the scene.